gracebir/auth-system-app/README.md

 - first clone the repo on [https://github.com/gracebir/auth-system-app](https://github.com/gracebir/auth-system-app) by running in you terminal `git clone https://github.com/gracebir/auth-system-app`
 - Then run in your terminal `cd auth-system-app && yarn`
+- After install dependancies, you need to run the following command `yarn prisma:migrate`, for seeding your local database
 - Once all packages will be install, you will run `yarn dev`